DAGWorks-Inc/hamilton/examples/reverse_etl/README.md

     ```

 ## Timewarrior extension
 Adding a [Timewarrior extension](https://timewarrior.net/docs/api/) means you can trigger arbitrary scripts with `timew report SCRIPT_FILE_NAME`.
 Even better, you can skip the `report` command and only type the `SCRIPT_FILE_NAME` partially if it's unambiguous.
 For example, you can trigger `upload_timesheet.py` with `timew upload`.
+See the (notebook)[./notebook.ipynb] for further context and explanations.

 To enable this, follow these steps:
 1. Identify your Timewarrior installation directory (we'll assume the default: `~/.timewarrior`)